yezyilomo/state-pool/README.md

 // As you see, we're setting each global state separately
 ```
 So the choice is yours.

-**Note:** Both `store.setState` and `store.init` should be used outside of the component, and usually you might want to initialized your store(by using either `store.setState` or `store.init`) before using it, to do so ensure it's done before calling `ReactDOM.render` in order to load state before the application starts.
+**Note:** Both `store.setState` and `store.init` should be used outside of the component, and usually you would want to initialized your store(by using either `store.setState` or `store.init`) before using it, to do so ensure it's done before calling `ReactDOM.render` in order to load state before the application starts.

 ### useGlobalState hook
 `useGlobalState` works just like `useState` hook but it accepts a key for the global state and returns an array of `[state, updateState]` rather than `[state, setState]`.
 In additional to the key parameter it accepts other two optinal perameters(`defaultValue` & `persist`) which are discussed later.